 (6) The director determines that the applicant or owner or operator has not complied with rule 901:10-1-10 of the Administrative Code.

-(1) The applicant or owner or operator and persons associated with the applicant or owner or operator, in the operation of concentrated animal feeding facilities, have a history of substantial noncompliance with the Federal Water Pollution Control Act, the Safe Drinking Water Act, as defined in section 6109.01 of the Revised Code, any other applicable state laws pertaining to environmental protection or environmental laws of another country that indicates that the applicant or owner or operator lacks sufficient reliability, expertise and competence to operate the proposed new or modified facility in substantial compliance with Chapter 903. of the Revised Code and these rules.
+(B) The director may deny, modify, suspend or revoke a permit to install or permit to operate if the applicant, owner, operator or persons associated in the operation of concentrated animal feeding facilities, have a history of substantial noncompliance with the Federal Water Pollution Control Act, the Safe Drinking Water Act, as defined in section 6109.01 of the Revised Code, any other applicable state laws pertaining to environmental protection or environmental laws of another country that indicates that the applicant or owner or operator lacks sufficient reliability, expertise and competence to operate the facility in substantial compliance with Chapter 903. of the Revised Code and this chapter.

-(a) In evaluating a history of substantial noncompliance as required, the director may consider all of the following for a period of five years preceding the date of the application:
+In evaluating a history of substantial noncompliance as required, the director may consider all of the following for a period of five years preceding the date of the application:

-(i) Any information submitted on ownership and background pursuant to rule 901:10-1-02 of the Administrative Code, including the following:
+(1) Any information submitted on ownership and background pursuant to rule 901:10-1-02 of the Administrative Code, including the following:

 (a) If the applicant or permittee is a publicly traded corporation, provide the full name, date of birth, and business address of each individual or business concern holding more than twenty-five per cent of the equity in the applicant or permittee; or